riad-azz/flask-allowed-hosts/README.md

 # Flask Allowed Hosts

 Flask Allowed Hosts is a Flask extension that provides host validation for API endpoints.
 It allows you to enforce that requests are only accepted from specific hosts, providing an additional layer of security for your Flask application.

+**Deprecated**: This package is no longer maintained.
+Please use `flask_allowed_hosts` instead.

 ## Installation